bekalue/Enen/README.md

 ### Data Model

-The project data model defines three classes: `Doctor`, `Patient`, and `Assistance`, which represent doctors, patients, and assistance records, respectively.
+Enen data model defines three classes: `Doctor`, `Patient`, and `Assistance`, which represent doctors, patients, and assistance records, respectively.
 These classes are subclasses of Django's `Model` class and define the structure of the database tables that will store information about doctors, patients, and assistance records.

 The `Doctor` class has several fields that store information about a doctor, including their name, address, contact number, email address, specialization, password hash, email hash, and profile image.